mlin2814/Gator/README.md

 # Gator
 Your Personalized News Aggregator

-Currently being created to take in information from Reddit,CNN & twitter with hopes of one day being able to create a fully custom experience
+Currently being created to take in information from Reddit,NYT & NPR with hopes of one day being able to create a fully custom experience